bretlowery/Spardaqus/README.md

-## Spextral -- SPlunk EXtract TRansform And Load into Apache Spark for data analysis & data quality assurance (ALPHA)
+## Spardaqus: Data quality assurance for Splunk (IN PROGRESS)
-* Customize your Splunk replication<br>
+* Independently verify the integrity of data in your Splunk SIEM
-* Load Splunk event or metrics data from any Splunk index with a query <br>
+* Load Splunk event or metrics data from any Splunk index with a query (COMPLETED)
-* Transform some or all of the data<br>
+* Perform data quality assurance checks on the events/metrics using Pandas/Great Expectations (IN PROGRESS) or Apache Spark/Deequ (TBD)
-* Load the transformed data into Apache Spark for analysis or another Splunk index<br>
+* Load the DQ test results back into a Splunk dashboard for visualization (TBD)
-* Utilize Apache Deequ for data quality assurance of Splunk data<br>
+* Send out DQ alerts via Slack (TBD)